sledclicker/good/README.md

 ---

 ## Getting Started

-[Optional: Add instructions on how to use the repository here.
-If there are specific dependencies or setup instructions, include them.]

-Example:

 1. Clone the repository: `git clone [repository URL]`
 2. Install dependencies: `npm install`
 3. Run the application: `npm start`